w0006887/modules/0418/mdModule.md

 > In the absence of the Gen-AI technology, will the outcome of the submission differ significantly relative to the rubric of the assessment?

 The rubric is essentially in this litmus test because if Gen-AI does not affect the outcome based on the rubric, then the use of Gen-AI technology also does not affect the assessment outcome.
 For example, if "Grammatical correctness" is not a part of the rubric, then the use of Grammarly (but strictly for grammar correction) is probably not impacting the outcome of an assessment.

+If the answer to the question in the litmus test is "yes", then the use Gen-AI technology is probably not a good idea.

 ## Academic Dishonesting (cheating) or not?